aleph-im/aleph-docs/docs/tools/console/write_your_code.md

 1. **Review and Test**: Ensure your code runs correctly within the IDE.
 2. **Upload**: Follow the platform-specific instructions to upload your code.
-3. **Execute**: Once uploaded, your code can be executed directly on our platform.
+3. **Execute**: After upload, the code is ready for execution directly on the platform.